Home - Dinner - Pasta - Easy Spicy Arrabbiata Sauce

 • 3 tablespoons (45 ml) extra virgin olive oil

-• 3-4 garlic cloves, finely chopped or grated on a Microplane
+• 3-4 finely chopped or grated garlic cloves

 • 2 teaspoons crushed red chili pepper, for a spicy sauce.
 Add or more/less to taste